 Yellow symbolizes the Sun and stands for warmth & energy.
-It can be used in pediatrician clinics and children’s play areas with other colors (like red, blue and green).
+It can be used in pediatrician clinics and children’s play areas with other colors (like red, blue, and green).
 One should avoid using it excessively, as it can raise the feeling of irritation, frustration and anger.
 According to a study, too much yellow can make newborn babies cry.
 So better not to use it in NICUs ( Neonatal Intensive Care Unit).
-Moreover doctors can find it difficult to examine a patient with jaundice in a yellow room.
+Moreover, doctors can find it difficult to examine a patient with jaundice in a yellow room.

-Red can increase blood pressure, heartbeat and respiratory rate, so it must be avoided in cardiac units.
+Red can increase blood pressure, heartbeat, and respiratory rate, so it must be avoided in cardiac units.
 Red should also be avoided in neurologic clinics where people suffering from stress and depression come for consultation and treatment.
-However it is better for cafeteria and canteens, as it is considered good for appetite.
+However, it is better for cafeteria and canteens, as it is considered good for appetite.

-This color stands for nature, health and prosperity and helps to relieve stress; hence different tints, tones and shades of green could be used extensively in hospitals.
+This color stands for nature, health, and prosperity and helps to relieve stress; hence different tints, tones, and shades of green could be used extensively in hospitals.
 In operating rooms and intensive care centers light green with less saturation can be used.

-Blue is a cool color and described as peaceful, tranquil and serene.
+Blue is a cool color and is described as peaceful, tranquil, and serene.
 It can calm down patients with hypertension and anxiety, so it is apt for neurologic clinics.
 This color can be used in patient rooms and areas where monotonous work is done.
 On the other hand, too much use of blue can turn a place into a cold space devoid of warmth.